Zapier¶

 What problem it solves¶

-Eliminates manual repetitive work by connecting disparate apps and services through simple trigger-action workflows ("Zaps"), without requiring programming skills.
+Eliminates manual repetitive work by connecting disparate apps and services through simple trigger-action workflows, without requiring programming skills or API management.
+It bridges the gap between SaaS tools that don't natively talk to each other.

 Where it fits in the stack¶